HappyKuro/SteamRouteTool/README.md

 # SteamRouteTool
 A tool for blocking routes in Steam games that use GetSDRConfig

-Note: This will automatically clear any CS2RoutingTool firewall rules upon launch (to save the need to clear those rules in that application).
+Note: This will automatically clear any TF2RoutingTool firewall rules upon launch (to save the need to clear those rules in that application).

 ## Supports:
-Blocking specific routes for games that use Valve's GetSDRConfig (Counter Strike 2).
+Blocking specific routes for games that use Valve's GetSDRConfig (Team Fortress 2).

 ## How to use
 * Click the checkbox of the route(s) you'd like to block.